-: Are you thinking what I'm thinking?
-Mikey
+James: Are you thinking what I'm thinking?

 But then, she finds Albert with another woman.
 The shock sends her into labor, and she is forced to take a cab driven by James Ubriacco (Travolta) to the hospital.
 James is a nice guy, sticking around and providing support all through the birth.
 A few days after, he shows up at her apartment to return her purse, which she had left in the cab.
 He immediately hits it off with Mollie's newborn son Mikey (Willis).
 Eventually, a relationship develops between the two adults, with baby Mikey commenting on it all the way.

 - Bad Date: Molly has one, thanks to a "little helpful advice" from the babysitter.

 - Belligerent Sexual Tension: James and Mollie are just friends for the first year of Mikey's life before finally acting on their feelings for each other.